 Earth is the dwelling place of fallen humanity.
 From the time of Adam and Eve immediately after they sinned, the earth has been under a curse placed upon it by God because of them (Gen 3:1-24; Rom 5:12; 8:22), and now awaits the judgment of God: “But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men….the day of the Lord will come as a thief in the night; in the which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up…” (2 Pet 3:7, 10).

-Even when Jesus is said to be in hell in Acts 2:27, 31, the church has always understood this to mean that Jesus actually went to hell for sinners – it was part of his atoning work; his identification with sinners.
-His soul and his body were separated, and his body lay in the grave while his soul descended into hell.
-The Apostles Creed states this clearly and succinctly; Jesus “…was crucified, dead, and buried: He descended into hell; on the third day He rose again from the dead…”.
+The Apostles Creed states clearly and succinctly that Jesus “…was crucified, dead, and buried: He descended into hell; on the third day He rose again from the dead…”.
 But it was while Jesus was in this state that he plundered hell (Matt 12:29), proclaimed his victory over Satan and his fallen angels (1 Pet 3:19), and released the prisoners (Matt 27:51-54).
 And when his soul was reunited with his body, which had been kept incorrupt, and he ascended to heaven, we’re told: “When he ascended up on high, he led captivity captive, and gave gifts unto men” (Eph 4:8).
 And he now possesses “the keys of hell and of death” (Rev 1:18).

 The concept of hell in the mind of Christians generally is that of the lake of fire, into which the beast and the false prophet of Revelation 13:1-18 were cast, there to await judgment: “And the beast was taken, and with him the false prophet that wrought miracles before him….These both were cast alive into a lake of fire burning with brimstone” (Rev 19:20).
 Furthermore, after the Judgment, “the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet are, and shall be tormented day and night for ever and ever….and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell were cast into the lake of fire.
 This is the second death.
 And whosoever was not found written in the book of life was cast into the lake of fire” (Rev 20:10, 12-15).